saurabh4123/ML/README.md

 DeviceType, DeviceInfo and id_12-id_38: Categorical Features

+                ##First of all download the config.txt file and open the terminal where file is downloaded
+                Then type->
+                pip install -r config.txt

 Step 1-Open preprocessingdata.py present in the main branch.

 Step 2-import the given(I/P) dataset by changing the path in the above file.